2022–23 United States network television schedule

-The 2022–23 network television schedule for the five major English-language commercial broadcast networks in the United States covers the prime time hours from September 2022 to August 2023.
+The 2022–23 network television schedule for the five major English-language commercial broadcast networks that air in the United States covers the prime time hours from September 2022 to August 2023.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2021–22 television season.
 The schedule was affected by strikes undertaken by the Writers Guild of America (which began on May 2 and ended on September 27) and SAG-AFTRA (which began on July 14 and ended on November 9), marking the first television season since the 1959–60 season that was affected by two simultaneous strikes; however because the strikes commenced in May and July, respectively, programming impacts on the 2022–23 season itself were limited in comparison to previous television seasons affected by Hollywood labor disputes as the next season was affected even more.

 NBC was the first to announce its fall schedule on May 16, 2022, via press release, followed by an upfront presentation to advertisers at 11:00 a.m.
 Eastern Time.
 ABC announced its fall schedule on May 17 (with an upfront presentation at 4:00 p.m. that day), followed by CBS on May 18 (with their upfront presentation at 4:00 p.m. that day), and The CW on May 19 (with their upfront presentation at 11:00 a.m. that day).
 Fox announced its programming on May 16 shortly after NBC (with their upfront presentation at 4:00 p.m. that day), but released its prime-time schedule (along with their premiere dates) on June 6.

-This would be the last season that CBS News and Stations was affiliated with The CW, as Nexstar Media Group assumed operations on August 15, 2022, and acquired a 75-percent ownership stake on October 3, 2022; former joint owners Paramount Global and Warner Bros.
+This would be the final season that CBS News and Stations was affiliated with The CW, as Nexstar Media Group assumed operations on August 15, 2022, and acquired a 75-percent ownership stake on October 3, 2022; former joint owners Paramount Global and Warner Bros.
 Discovery retained a 25-percent stake, split at nominal 12.5-percent stakes for both companies.
 Under the agreement, Paramount was given a right with the transaction to disaffiliate all eight of their CW affiliates, which was exercised on May 5, 2023.